nhubbard/konf/README.md

 Since Gradle has excellent incremental build support, you can usually omit executing the `clean` task.

-Install library in a local Maven repository for consumption in other projects via the following command:
+To install the library in a local Maven repository for consumption in other projects, use the following command:

 ```
 ./gradlew clean install